-(For graphic artists and print production personnel)
+One-day lecture (for graphic artists and production personnel)

 Graphic artists are experts at editing images, but don’t know how the highlights and shadows will survive on press.
 Some graphic artists don’t know about halftones, much less how to deal with them.
 Most don’t know, and don’t care, about ink limits.
 Some swear by their Pantone swatch book, not knowing its limitations.
 Some know only coated and uncoated paper.
 Many can’t tell an ICC profile from another.

 Knowing little about print production processes is just half the problem.
 The other half is not knowing how all these variables impact the printed output, sometimes with unwanted results.

 The more skilled we become in graphic programs, the more we overlook the first law of print production: The tail wags the dog.
 Meaning the output process at the end dictates the workflow methods at the beginning.
 No artist should pick up the mouse without knowing where and how the file is going to be printed.

 What will be covered